Table of Content

 This is one of the least crowded attractions that I found quite interesting.
 Pu'ukohola Heiau is the most famous Heiau on the Big Island, which is a Native Hawaiian religious building, similar in concept to a temple.
 If you remember the great Hawaiian King Kamehameha I, this Heiau is related to his story of unifying the Hawaiian Islands.
 Legend has it that Kamehameha wanted to unify Hawaii, so he went to the priests, and the priests told him that if he built a Heiau here, he would be successful, so he started a huge construction project, mobilizing 10,000 manpower to build this Heiau.
 In those days, the Hawaiians didn't have any machines, so this stone platform was built by 10,000 people by transferring the stone to the building.

-The original Heiau actually had other wooden parts on it, but they were later demolished by order of Kamehameha's son, Liholiho.
+The original Heiau actually had additional wooden structures on top, but they were ordered to be dismantled during the reign of Kamehameha's son, Liholiho.

 The area below, near the sea, was called Pelekane, a royal land, and after the construction of Heiau, a religious ceremony of sacrifice was necessary.
 Kamehameha invited his political rival, Keoua, to kill him as a sacrifice, but Keoua knew that the invitation was for a sacrifice ceremony, but decided to go along with it for the sake of unification of Hawaii, so he was killed in the Pelekane area below, near the sea.
 After the ceremony, Kamehameha succeeded in unifying Hawaii.